 - Overall GPA of 3.25 or greater

-- Student must have been admitted to the computer science program
+- Student must have been admitted to the Cybersecurity program

 - 60 hours of academic credit have been completed or are in progress

 - Two letters of recommendation

 - Academic transcripts (unofficial transcripts are allowable)

 - Letter of intent

 Visit the online catalog for admission requirements for this program.

 The following program is similar to this one: